Australian-Text-Analytics-Platform/ai-annotator/README.md

 # AI Annotator

 This repository provides an AI annotator tool for the LDaCA/ATAP Platform.
 The tool enables automated text classification using large language models with support for zero-shot, few-shot, and chain-of-thought prompting techniques.

+Available as both a **CLI tool** and **REST API service** for flexible integration.

 ## Installation